Emma, NC

 Housing | 2025

 The aftermath of Hurricane Helene has increased urgency, competition for resources, vulnerability, and risk of displacement for the longtime residents of Emma, a predominantly Latinx neighborhood in Buncombe County, North Carolina.
-Emma, located outside Asheville, was already facing housing pressures including gentrification, increased housing costs, and the loss of affordable housing options like mobile home parks.
-PODER Emma, fiscally sponsored by Colaborativa La Milpa, is looking to create data infrastructure that is actionable and rooted in residents’ experiences in order to track how neighborhood housing trends impact affordability and stability for Emma residents.
+Emma was already facing housing pressures, including gentrification, increased housing costs, and the loss of affordable housing options like mobile home parks.
+Community organization PODER Emma created actionable data infrastructure rooted in residents’ experiences to track how neighborhood housing trends affect the neighborhood’s affordability and stability.